foshardware/milp/README.md

 ### Notes on Big M

-For disjunctions to work properly we need to find some sufficiently large `M`, which is infered from the bounds of the program.
+For disjunctions to work properly we need to find some sufficiently large `M`, which is inferred from the bounds of the program.
 In essence, you *should* use explicit bounds when integer programming.

 ```haskell
 0 <=. x .<= 8 :: LP ()